Open-Data-Tallahassee/vision-zero/README.md

    - The resulting dataset includes key incident details (`crash_year`, `crash_date_time`, `latitude`, `longitude`, etc.) along with participant-specific details such as `vehicle_number`, `person_number`, `injury_severity`, and `role`.
    - The `non_motorist_description_code` is included where applicable.

-### Purpose

-This query allows analysts to examine detailed information about traffic incidents in **Leon County** by combining role-specific data with incident-level details.
-It is particularly useful for understanding the involvement and impact on different types of participants (drivers, passengers, and non-motorists) in traffic events.

-## Methodology for Generating GeoJSON Features from Crash Data

-This process involves transforming grouped traffic crash data into GeoJSON features, where each feature represents a unique crash event with its location and associated attributes.
-The methodology ensures that spatial and descriptive information is accurately captured for visualization and analysis.

-1. Data Preparation

-    Each crash is grouped by its unique report_number.
-Within each group, individual records provide details about participants involved, such as crash type, injury severity, and the total number of vehicles and people.

-    - Spatial Information: The latitude and longitude from the first record in the group are used to define the crash's geographical location.

-    - Temporal Information: Crash year and the exact date/time are also extracted from the first record to establish a timeline.

-    Crashes without valid latitude or longitude are excluded to ensure spatial data accuracy.

-2. Crash Type Classification

-    Crash types are determined by analyzing participant-level details:

-    - Each participant is classified as "MOTOR VEHICLE," "PEDESTRIAN," or "BICYCLIST" based on their role and non_motorist_description_code.

-    - The crash's overall classification is derived from the set of participant types:
-      - If any participant is a pedestrian, the crash is classified as "Pedestrian."
-      - If any participant is a bicyclist, the crash is classified as "Bicyclist."
-      - Otherwise, the crash is categorized as "Motor Vehicle."

-3. Determining Fatality

-    A crash is flagged as fatal if at least one participant has an injury severity indicating a fatality.
-This is determined by checking the injury severity values across all participants.

-4. Aggregating Participant Data

-    To provide a concise summary of the crash, total counts for vehicles and people involved are directly retrieved from the data:

-    - total_number_of_vehicles: Represents the number of vehicles involved in the crash.
-    - total_number_of_persons: Reflects the number of people involved.
-      These totals are used to convey the scale of the incident.

-5. GeoJSON Feature Creation
-    For each crash, a GeoJSON feature is generated with the following structure:

-    - Geometry:
-      - A Point object that specifies the crash's location using longitude and latitude coordinates.
-    - Properties:
-      - Temporal details, such as crash year and date/time.
-      - Attributes, including whether the crash was fatal (is_fatal), its overall classification (crash_type), and a list of all crash types involved (crash_types).
-      - Aggregate counts of vehicles and people involved.

 ### Query

 ```